 Make sure you eat enough!
 As you overcome certain cooked food addictions (e.g. processed carbs, sugars, cheese, etc.) it becomes easier to tolerate hunger.
 You may get complacent and lazy and start to eat less and less food.
 While some advanced raw foodists (notably Tonya Zavasta) claim that eating as little as possible is most healthful, it is certainly not the case for the first few years of being majority raw.
 If you don't eat enough, you will slowly become more and more tired and miss out on all the fun!

 If you react negatively to dried foods, consider that they may be mouldy.
 I can't eat nuts or nut butters unless I soak them in ozonated water first - that is sufficient to kill the moulds and other oxygen-sensitive pathogens, e.g. bacteria.
+Sometimes buying the same food from a different manufacturer is helpful to ensure better quality.

 Don't make your food too complex.
 When I first started eating raw and 'super-healthy', I crammed endless ingredients into my smoothies, including superfoods, herbs from around the world, supplements, etc. This is not a good idea.
 You will completely confuse your body, your taste buds, and yourself.
 Focus on simple foods because they are easy to digest - e.g. smoothies with three ingredients (e.g. greens, fruits or berries, water).
 Don't confuse your body with many concentrated ingredients or with very big changes to how you're used to eating.